makwaijun/personalwebpagev2/content/blog/post13.md

 ---
-title: "Making Sense of the Future Economy - A series of posts"
+title: "Making Sense of the Engima that is the Economy"
 date: 2020-10-07T23:24:08+08:00
 draft: false
 ---

+#### THE BELOW IS TO BE REWRITTEN NOW THAT I HAVE STARTED WRITING THE SERIES OF POSTS

 #### TLDR;